 Western Australia Trip.
 Day 7: Busselton & Yallingup

 We started our day with a drive to Busselton, which took about an hour.
-The road was smooth, making it an easy trip for the whole family.
+The road was smooth, making it an enjoyable trip for the whole family.
 Along the way, we made a quick stop at Wonnerup House.
-However, the attraction was closed, and we were clueless either.
+However, the attraction was closed, and we were also unsure of what to do.
 The journey continued to Busselton.

 One highlight here is the Underwater Observatory, one of only six in the world.
 We descended eight meters below sea level to see marine life up close through large windows.
 Fish swam by as if they were performing just for us!
 It’s perfect for photography lovers—unique shots guaranteed.